marcglasberg/fast_immutable_collections/README.md

 may result in different orders for the same items depending on their initial position.
 This also means inconsistent rules may not be followed precisely.

+Please note, your order list may be of a different type than the values you are sorting.
+If this is the case, you can provide a `mapper` function, to convert the values into the `order` type.
+See the `sort_test.dart` file for more information and runnable examples.

 ## if0 extension

 The `if0` function lets you nest comparators.